sbmlteam/sbml-test-suite/trunk/test-suite/cases/stochastic/README.txt

 discrete stochastic regime; the models have been solved either analytically or using numerical methods, and the expected time course data, together with expected means and standard deviations of model species quantities, are provided for each test case.
-This may be used to test the behavior of stochastic simulators.
+The combination of models and known results may be used to test the behavior of SBML-compatible stochastic simulation systems.

-The directories and files have been renamed according to the conventions used elsewhere in the SBML Test Suite, but many of the files in each subdirectory are still named as they were originally so that the correspondences should be easy to identify.
+The directories and files have been renamed from their original versions according to the conventions used elsewhere in the SBML Test Suite, but many of the files in each subdirectory are still named as they were originally so that the correspondences between this and the DSMTS should be easy to identify.

 Here are the files in each directory (where "N", "Y" and "Z" are digits):